SQLadmin/Oracle_CheatSheet/Oracle Internals/Physical File Structure.md

 This file has the user names and passwords.
 This will use when a user login with SYSDBA privileges.

 ## Data Files:
-It has the exact data that we insert into the database.
+It has the exact data that we inserted into the database.

 ## Control file:
-The control file is the main part of oracle. it has the information about the all database names, database file names, tablespace names and their location.
+The control file is the main part of oracle.
+It has the information about the all database names, database file names, tablespace names and their location.
 And also it contains the backup information of a database.

 ## Undo log files:
 When you change data you should be able to either rollback that change or to provide a read consistent view of the original data.